summer-solutions/orm/README.md

         Name                 string
     }

-    /* In this case flusher will keep maximum 100 entities.
-If you add more it will panic */ flusher := orm.NewFlusher(100, false)
+    /* In this case flusher will keep maximum 10000 entities.
+If you add more it will panic */ flusher := orm.Flusher{}

     var entity1 TestEntity
     var entity2 TestEntity
     entity3 := TestEntity{Name: "Hello"}
     err := orm.GetById(1, &entity1)
     err = orm.GetById(2, &entity2)
-    err = flusher.RegisterEntity(&entity1, &entity2, &entity3)
+    flusher.RegisterEntity(&entity1, &entity2, &entity3)

     entity1.Name = "New Name"
     entity1.Orm.MarkToDelete()

     err = flusher.Flush() //executes all queries at once

     /*
-        in this case flusher will keep maximum 1000 entities.
+        in this case flusher will keep maximum 10000 entities.
         If you add more it automatically flush all of them and unregister them in flusher */
-    flusher = orm.NewFlusher(1000, true)
+    autoFlusher = orm.AutoFlusher()

-    var entities []TestEntity
+    var entities []*TestEntity
     pager := orm.Pager{CurrentPage: 1, PageSize: 100}
     where := orm.NewWhere("1")
     for {
         err = orm.Search(where, pager, &entities)
         for _, entity := range entities {
           entity.Name = "New Name"
-          err = flusher.RegisterEntity(&entity) //it will auto flush every 10 iterations }
+          err = autoFlusher.RegisterEntity(&entity) //it will auto flush every 10 iterations }
         pager.IncrementPage()
         if len(entities) < pager.GetPageSize() {
             break
         }
     }
-    err = flusher.Flush()
+    err = autoFlusher.Flush()
     if err != nil {
        ///...
     }
+    /* to change limit, but try to avoid bug numbers */ flusher.Limit = 20000
+    /* to use flushLazy */
+    flusher.Lazy = true
 }

 ```